saidcim/pokebird/README.md

 species that live and can be heard in istanbul

 ## What it does
 You press the button, hold it up, and it listens.
-When it is reasonably sure, the species name appears.
-When it isn't, it says so instead of guessing
+If it is a bird sound, the possible species name appears

-## How it works
+## Main problem
-I could not run BirdNET—which serves the same purpose—on this device, so I used it only as a reference; I narrowed the scope from approximately 6,000 species down to the 178 species found in my city(Istanbul/Turkey).
+I could not run BirdNET which serves the same purpose on this device, so I used it only as a reference; I narrowed the scope from approximately 6,000 species down to the 178 species found in my city(Istanbul/Turkey).
 By reducing the number of species, I was able to increase the training data used for each one, resulting in a system